 The ability to rationally reengineer enzyme function using computational approaches has the potential to enable rapid development of highly efficient and specific catalysts tailored for needs beyond those selected for during natural evolution.
 (1) A growing route for engineering enzyme catalysts is the use of computational tools to evaluate potential mutations in silico prior to experimental characterization.
 Using the Rosetta Molecular Modeling Suite, reengineering of both specificity and chemistry has been accomplished.
 (2) (3) (4) (5) (6) However, often less than ten percent of designs engineered using this force-field based approach are found to have the intended functional effect.
 Furthermore, there have been no reports evaluating the predictive power of the Rosetta Molecular Modeling Suite on the functional effects of enzyme mutations.
 Therefore efforts to both evaluate and improve the predictive power of this computationally inexpensive and widely accessible algorithm are necessary.

 The use of large datasets to train and evaluate force-field based algorithms for protein function has been previously validated in the context of protein thermostability.
 For example, the ProTherm database has over twenty thousand measured effects of mutations on thermostability, and serves as the gold standard for the development of numerous algorithms developed to predict effects of mutations on thermostability.
 (7) (8) (9) Current algorithms for protein redesign are not directly trained on experimentally measured effects, but rather indirect measures such as sequence recovery (i.e. the ability to recapitulate a known active site after running a design simulation).
-While there have been several previous efforts to construct large families of functionally-characterized mutants, none have produced, purified, and measured the kinetic constants of more than 20 mutants.
-(10) (11) (12) (13) (14) In order to develop algorithms for the rational modulation of kinetic parameters it will be necessary to explicitly develop libraries of mutant enzymes for which the the functional effects of mutations on catalytic efficiency (kcat/KM), apparent substrate affinity (estimated by KM), and turnover rate (kcat) have been explicitly measured.
+While there have been several previous efforts to construct large families of functionally-characterized mutants, none have produced, purified, and measured the kinetic constants of more than twenty mutants.
+(10) (11) (12) (13) (14) In order to develop algorithms for the rational modulation of kinetic parameters we hypothesize that it will be necessary to explicitly develop libraries of mutant enzymes for which the functional effects of mutations on catalytic efficiency (kcat/KM), apparent substrate affinity (estimated by KM), and turnover rate (kcat) have been explicitly measured.

 Here, we take the first step towards developing a data set of enzyme mutants with measured effects on kinetic constants that is both large enough and has a wide enough dynamic range to enable training of computational protein design algorithms.
 The initial enzyme of focus is a family 1 glycoside hydrolase: ß-glucosidase B (BglB) from Paenibacillus polymyxa.
 The family 1 glycoside hydrolases have been the subject of numerous structural and kinetic studies due to their importance as the penultimate step in cellular ligno-cellulose utilization.
-(15) An X-ray crystal structure of BglB indicates that it follows a classical Koshland double-displacement mechanism in which E353 performs a nucleophilic attack on the anomeric carbon of the substrate’s glucose moiety.
+(15) The structure of BglB indicates that it follows a classical Koshland double-displacement mechanism in which E353 performs a nucleophilic attack on the anomeric carbon of the substrate’s glucose moiety.
 The leaving group is protonated by E164.
 A third active site residue, Y295, orients E353 for catalysis with a hydrogen bond.
 (15) The protein structure and reaction scheme are provided in Figure 1.

 Figure 1.
 Structure and catalyzed reaction of BglB